IBM-Cloud/docs/admin/index.md

 * Add a group of users by importing a spreadsheet that includes user IDs, user email addresses, and the organization to which you plan to add the user.

   1. Click **Import users**.
-  2. Click **Download Template (.CSV)** to download a spreadsheet with the required columns that you can fill in, or create your own with at least the required column headers: **User ID**, **Email**, **Organization**.
+  2. Click **Download Template (.CSV)** to download a spreadsheet with the required columns that you can fill in, or you can create your own by using a spreadsheet that includes the required column headers: **User ID**, **Email**, **Organization**.
+There are two optional columns that are also included in the template: **First Name** and **Last Name**.
   3. Fill in the user values for the required columns.
-If you are not using an LDAP directory, use the required column headers for your user import.
+If you are not using an LDAP directory, use the required and optional column headers for your importing users.
   4. Save your file, and click **Upload file**.